svpcom/wfb-ng/README.md

 **A:** Any UDP with packet size <= 1445.
 For example x264 inside RTP or Mavlink.

-**Q: What are transmission guarancies?**
+**Q: What are transmission guarantees?**

-**A:** Wifibrodcast use FEC (forward error correction) which can recover 4 lost packets from 12 packets block with default settings.
+**A:** Wifibrodcast uses FEC (forward error correction) which can recover 4 lost packets from 12 packets block with default settings.
 You can tune it (both TX and RX simultaniuosly!) to fit your needs.

 **Q: Is only Raspberry PI supported?**